SydShafferLab/BarcodeAnalysis_v2_gDNA/README.md

 1. `bclen`: 20
 1. `sc_mm`: 4
 1. `starseqMatch`: 70
 1. `spike_in_seqs` have been edited for new spike-ins that were made for barcode_v2.

+Notes:
+1. This code was edited to only process one lane file per sample (i.e. only "_L001").
+If you have multiple lane .fastq files per sample, please rename the filenames such that all sample filenames have a unique string before "_L001".